Do you need to enter your Linking Code from the Short Bedtime Story skill that you received?

 You have to register an account at this website and then link your web account with your Alexa account by entering the code.
-If you have both an Amazon Echo and Microsoft Cortana, you will have to get a code for each but you only need one website account.
+If you have some combination of an Amazon Echo, Microsoft Cortana and Google Home, you will have to get a code for each but you only need one website account.

 Link as many accounts as you need to your registered web account.
 Of course, you have to log in before you can enter your codes.

 Sometimes, Short Bedtime Story will make a mistake on the gender of the name.
 If it can't tell, it will assume it's a boy.

 Other times, the name may be mis-pronounced like I may ask for a story for Gary but Alexa hears Giri.
 Or Allie is spoken as Ellie